 The mission of the College of Arts and Sciences Academic Advising Center is to contribute to student success by empowering students to engage in thoughtful educational planning.
 We can help students make informed decisions regarding his or her academic goals.

-In the College of Arts and Sciences, academic advisors are faculty members.
+In the College of Arts and Sciences, academic advisers are faculty members.
 Faculty teach the courses and design the curricula, so who better to guide students in course selection and curriculum navigation?
-We now have 30 faculty members who serve as Mentor Advisors for our incoming first year students!
+We now have 30 faculty members who serve as Mentor Advisers for our incoming first year students!

 What we do